Relating Checkpoint Update Probabilities to Momentum Parameters in Single-Loop Variance Reduction Methods: Proof of Theorem

-\textbf{\textit{Proof of Theorem \ref{theorem, complexity}}}.
-We divide the proof into cases where the $\{\alpha_t\}$ sequence has different growing rates, which is determined by $\alpha$ in Lemma \ref{lemma, well-definedness}.
-In all cases, we always investigate the convergence of the quantity $\mathbb{E}\left(F(w_t)-F(x^*)\right)$.
+We divide the proof into cases where the $\{\alpha_t\}$ sequence has different growing rate, which is determined by $\alpha$ in Lemma \ref{lemma, well-definedness}.
+In all cases, we always consider the convergence of the quantity $\mathbb{E}\left(F(w_t)-F(x^*)\right)$.

 In the case where $\alpha=0$, we have $\alpha_t\equiv 6$ for all $t\in\mathbb{N}$.
 In this case, we have